Pa1eAdal/AdK_force/README.md

 'o2c' represents the time required to form the catalytically competent state 'c2o' represents the time required for product release 'all' represents the time interval between two adjacent cycles

 ### script
-The scripts used to analyze the data and plot the figures.
+Analysis scripts used for data processing.

 ## inp